marcotheo/justarouter/README.md

 2. Can add subrouters if you want to organize your routes.
 3. Middlewares
    - can add global middlewares
-   - can add sub routerspecific middlewares
+   - can add sub router specific middlewares
    - can add route specific middlewares

 example: